PhenixCollaboration/web/_analysis/docker.md

 The docker daemon runs as *root* so all docker commands will need to be run via *sudo*.
 However, this can be avoided by adding users to a special *docker* group according to the instructions found on the Docker
-{% include_cached navigation/findlink.md name='docker_post_install' tag='"post installation steps"' %} page.
+{% include_cached navigation/findlink.md name='docker_post_install' tag='"post installation steps"' %}
+page.

+It is also possible to run Docker images using the
+{% include_cached navigation/findlink.md name='singularity' tag='Singularity' %}
+containerization framework.
+Please see relevant Singularity documentation pages for details.
+Brief notes on how to do this on the interactive
+{% include_cached navigation/findlink.md name='sdcc' tag='SDCC' %}
+nodes at BNL
+can be found on the
+{% include navigation/pagelink.md folder=site.analysis name='docker_root' tag='"Running ROOT in Containers"' %}
+page.

 {{ site.hr }}
 ##### Running the latest version of ROOT is a one-liner
 *The most current version of ROOT* can be run on a Docker-equipped machine with one command -- no additional installation(s) required.
-In this example, Docker will locate the required *ROOT image* in the remote repository (e.g. Docker Hub), download it automatically, add it to the local cache and then start a *container process*.
+In this example, Docker will locate the required *ROOT image* in the registry (e.g. Docker Hub which is usually the default), download it automatically, add it to the local cache and then start a *container process*.
 That process then proceeds to invoke the "root" command as specified on the command line.
 In the following command, the *'-it'* option instructs Docker to run an interactive  shell connected to the container, and the *'--rm'* is a  cleanup option for your Docker environment (it is not critical for operation of the container itself).

 ```bash
 docker run -it --rm rootproject/root root  #  The user is presented wtih the usual ROOT prompt.